zeyad-mahmoud7/zeyad-mahmoud7.github.io/_posts/2026-05-07-delivery-htb.md

 ![alt_text](/assets/images/delivery/image2.png "image_tooltip")

-By investigating both the ticketing system and Mattermost, we noticed that we are allowed to use a normal email but we never receive an activation link, apparently unless it's a `@delivery.htb` email.
+By investigating both the ticketing system and Mattermost, we noticed that we are allowed to use a normal email when registering to Mattermost, but we never receive an activation link, apparently, unless it's an email with an `@delivery.htb`.

 ![alt_text](/assets/images/delivery/image3.png "image_tooltip")